 Serena Di Luccio

-Serena joined Positive Money Europe in January 2021 first as a policy intern and then as a campaigner.
-Serena runs the organisations’ social media accounts, leads on organisation’s newsletters to supporters, and assists the Deputy Executive Director with project management.
+Serena joined Positive Money Europe in January 2021, first as a Policy Intern and then as a Campaigner.
+Serena runs the organisation’s social media accounts, leads on the organisation’s newsletters to supporters and assists the Executive Director with project management.
 Serena holds a BA in Political science and a MA in International journalism.

 Before joining Positive Money Europe, she gained experience in the non-profit sector volunteering for the Italian environmental organisation Legambiente, and managing a European Solidarity Corps project.